-Higher education is in the midst of the greatest upheaval since the Second World War.
-Fitch, a major United States bond rating firm, downgraded the sector to “negative” and noted that “Consolidation is likely to accelerate in 2019 and beyond, which may take multiple forms.
-Smaller private institutions remain most susceptible to consolidation either through a merger, affiliation with another larger institution or in the most serious scenario, outright closure” (Wadhwani, 2018).
-Wadhwani, the author of the report, also cited operational expense pressure, limits to tuition increases and increasing competition as headwinds for higher education.
+Higher education is amid the most significant upheaval since the Second World War.
+Fitch, a principal United States bond rating firm, downgraded the sector to “negative” and noted that “Consolidation is likely to accelerate in 2019 and beyond, which may take multiple forms.
+Smaller private institutions remain most susceptible to consolidation either through a merger, affiliation with another larger institution or outright closure in the most serious scenario” (Wadhwani, 2018).
+Wadhwani, the report’s author, also cited operational expense pressure, limits to tuition increases, and increasing competition as headwinds for higher education.

-As a result of these pressures, 176 institutions of higher learning have closed or have announced they will close or consolidate with another institution since 2016 (Busta, 2018).
+As a result of these pressures, 176 higher learning institutions have closed or announced they will close or consolidate with another institution since 2016 (Busta, 2018).
 And while most of the students impacted were at for-profit institutions, most of the institutions themselves (101 of the 176) are not-for-profit.
-Each of these institutions has a story leading to their loss of independence, however one element is common – financial exigency.
-That exigency extends not only to the university, but to the staff, students, faculty and communities impacted by the closure or consolidation.
+Each of these institutions has a story leading to their loss of independence; however, one element is common – financial exigency.
+That exigency extends to the university and the staff, students, faculty, and communities impacted by the closure or consolidation.

 Often, the university and those impacted are forced to turn to the United States Bankruptcy Court for relief.
-Bankruptcy allows a debtor to have collection actions stop while they reorganize their finances.
-That reorganization generally takes two forms – a reorganization where the person or business retains their assets and works out a repayment plan, and a liquidation – where the person or business sells their assets in partial or full satisfaction of their debts.
-Actions in bankruptcy court are governed by a combination of state law and federal statute.
+Bankruptcy allows a debtor to stop collection actions while reorganizing their finances.
+That reorganization generally takes two forms – a reorganization, where the person or business retains their assets and works out a repayment plan, and a liquidation – where the person or business sells their assets in partial or complete satisfaction of their debts.
+Actions in bankruptcy court are governed by a combination of state law and federal statutes.
 The federal law governing bankruptcy is Title 11 of the United States Code.
 (U.S. Bankruptcy Code, n.d.)

-The impacts of the bankruptcy code are different on each group of impacted stakeholders.
-This research paper will focus on two stakeholders – the university and the students the university served.
+The impacts of the bankruptcy code are different for each group of impacted stakeholders.
+This research paper will focus on two stakeholders – the university and the students the university serves.

-Bankruptcy may be filed voluntarily, by the institution, or involuntarily, by a creditor.
+Bankruptcy may be filed voluntarily, by the institution, or involuntarily by a creditor.
 According to Norberg (2015, p.387), it is unclear whether an involuntary bankruptcy filing would trigger ineligibility under 20 U.S. Code § 1002.
-An enterprising university may be able to skirt the bankruptcy rules by having a “friendly” creditor make an involuntary filing, though there is no case law on point.
-Effectively, the university is faced with a choice of liquidation or attempting to find a buyer, merger partner or other white knight to bail it out.
-Restructuring under Chapter 11 of the bankruptcy code is effectively precluded by 20 U.S. Code § 1002.
+An enterprising university may skirt the bankruptcy rules by having a “friendly” creditor make an involuntary filing, though there is no case law on point.
+Effectively, the university is faced with a choice of liquidation or attempting to find a buyer, merger partner, or another white knight to bail it out.
+Under Chapter 11 of the bankruptcy code, restructuring is effectively precluded by 20 U.S. Code § 1002.

 Bankruptcy Law Impacts on Students

 While it is a legal fallacy that federal student loans are not dischargeable in bankruptcy, the fact remains that it requires an adversary proceeding in bankruptcy court, that the burden of proof is high.
-In order to receive a bankruptcy discharge for federal student loans, the debtor must bring an adversary proceeding in the bankruptcy court.
-An adversary proceeding is a trial in front of the bankruptcy judge where the sides present their arguments for or against a position.
+To receive a bankruptcy discharge for federal student loans, the debtor must bring an adversary proceeding in the bankruptcy court.
+An adversary proceeding is a trial before the bankruptcy judge where the sides present their arguments for or against a position.
 In the case of federal student loans, the test for whether a loan is dischargeable in bankruptcy is known as the “Brunner Test” (Brunner v.
 New York State Higher Educ.
 Servs.
 Corp., 1987).
 This test has three prongs:

-- If the debtor continues to make payments on their student loans, they will not be able to maintain a minimal standard of living.
+- If the debtor continues to make payments on their student loans, they will not maintain a minimal standard of living.

-- Additional circumstances exist indicating that these conditions are likely to persist for a significant portion of the repayment term of the loans.
+- Additional circumstances indicate that these conditions are likely to persist for a significant portion of the repayment term of the loans.

-- The debtor made a good faith effort to repay the loans.
+- The debtor made a reasonable faith effort to repay the loans.

 This test was accepted by most bankruptcy courts and is generally accepted by most courts of appeal.

-In general, then, students can take steps to relieve themselves of crushing student debt under severe circumstances through the bankruptcy courts.
-Additionally, there are other remedies available to students who suffer significant harm when a school closes.
+In general, students can take steps to relieve themselves of crushing student debt under severe circumstances through bankruptcy courts.
+Additionally, other remedies are available to students who suffer significant harm when a school closes.

-Students from failed institutions not only may be left without a degree, the credits they earned, the reputation of the degree they did earn and the ability to engage and network with future alumni from the school.
-The Brunner test provides little relief to those students and alumni.
-However, the United States Department of Education, offers, outside the bankruptcy arena, “Closed School Discharge” of student loans (United States Department of Education, 2018).
+Students from failed institutions may be left without a degree, the credits they earned, the reputation of the degree they earned, and the ability to engage and network with future alums from the school.
+The Brunner test provides little relief to those students and alums.
+However, outside the bankruptcy arena, the United States Department of Education offers a “Closed School Discharge” of student loans (United States Department of Education, 2018).

-This program allows for the complete discharge of student loan obligations if you were enrolled at the school at the time it closed, you were on approved leave when the school closed, or the school closed within 120 days of your withdrawal.
-If you meet the eligibility requirements for a closed school discharge of your loans obtained to attend a school that closed on or after Nov.
-1, 2013, and you have not enrolled at another school that participates in the federal student aid programs within three years of the date your prior school closed, you will receive an automatic closed school discharge.
-Interestingly, this program does not extend to students who recently graduated, or wo choose to follow the same program at another school through teach out or where the credits are transferrable.
-If the student transfers their credits but changes programs, they may remain eligible for loan discharge under this program.
+This program allows for the complete discharge of student loan obligations if you were enrolled at the school when it closed, you were on approved leave when the school closed, or the school closed within 120 days of your withdrawal.
+Meet the eligibility requirements for a closed school discharge of your loans obtained to attend a school that closed on or after Nov.
+1, 2013, and you have not enrolled at another school that participates in the federal student aid programs within three years of the date your primary school closed.
+You will receive an automatically closed school discharge.
+Interestingly, this program does not extend to students who recently graduated or who choose to follow the same program at another school through teach-out or where the credits are transferrable.
+If the student transfers their credits but changes programs, they may remain eligible for a loan discharge under this program.

-If a student took out a student loan and is due a refund for expenses form their institution when they close, they are a creditor of the institution.
-In this case they would need to understand what the priority and legal approach to the school closing would be.
-If the school is liquidating under Chapter 7 of the Bankruptcy Code, the student would make a claim in bankruptcy, as well as apply for discharge relief from the Department of Education.
+If a student took out a student loan and is due for a refund for expenses from their institution when they close, they are a creditor of the institution.
+In this case, they would need to understand the priority and legal approach to the school closing.
+If the school is liquidating under Chapter 7 of the Bankruptcy Code, the student would claim bankruptcy and apply for discharge relief from the Department of Education.

 The Bankruptcy Code largely fails both colleges and students as currently written.
-Higher education institutions are largely unable to restructure under provisions of the code due to the limitations placed on them by the Higher Education Act – limiting access to Title IV student aid and loan funds when a college files for bankruptcy.
+Higher education institutions largely cannot restructure under provisions of the code due to the limitations placed on them by the Higher Education Act – limiting access to Title IV student aid and loan funds when a college files for bankruptcy.

-Students are also largely frozen out when colleges fail – especially if they have student loans and they are recent graduates.
-While students who are forced out of a university and a program when they shut down have some recourse under the Closed School Discharge program administered by the Department of Education, recent graduates and those that transfer to other schools in the same course of study are often left with significant student loan debt.
-The Bankruptcy Code, however, offers little in the way of relief to the student who suffers economically from the cost of higher education.
-The Brunner test is a high hurdle to pass, and while some relief is available, the student must meet almost abject poverty standards in order to be eligible for student loan relief in bankruptcy.
+Students are frozen out when colleges fail – especially if they have student loans and recent graduates.
+While students who are forced out of a university and a program when they shut down have some recourse under the Closed School Discharge program administered by the Department of Education, recent graduates and those who transfer to other schools in the same course of study are often left with significant student loan debt.
+However, the Bankruptcy Code offers little in the way of relief to the student who suffers economically from the cost of higher education.
+The Brunner Test is a high hurdle to pass.
+While some relief is available, the student must meet almost abject poverty standards to be eligible for student loan relief in bankruptcy.

-As bankruptcy is an equity court, and the parameters are regulated by Congress, there is ability to make law such that the courts provide a more equitable outcome to affected students and institutions.
-Like Chapters 12 and 15, which are for farmers and international businesses, the Congress could create a chapter for colleges and universities where the Federal Government becomes the highest priority creditor in the event of the equivalent of a liquidating Chapter 11.
-This would provide those schools with an approved reorganization plan to continue to access Title IV funds and maintain operations while in the process of reorganization.
+As bankruptcy is an equity court, and Congress regulates the parameters, there is the ability to make law.
+The courts provide a more equitable outcome to affected students and institutions.
+Like Chapters 12 and 15, which are for farmers and international businesses, Congress could create a chapter for colleges and universities where the Federal Government becomes the highest priority creditor in the equivalent of a liquidating Chapter 11.
+This would provide those schools with an approved reorganization plan to continue to access Title IV funds and maintain operations during the reorganization.